 Strategy #1: Choose Meal Themes

-Creating a meal template is a great way to create structure.
+When meal planning for beginners, creating a meal template is a great way to give your diet a little structure.
 For example:

 - Monday: Meatless Monday Night

 - Wednesday: Salad Night

 You can use this template for a week or a month and then rotate in new foods as desired.

 Need something even more basic?
 Simply choose your favorite foods from each of the categories below to create nutritious, balanced meals.

 - Proteins: Chicken, Fish, Ground Turkey, Ground Beef, Beans, Lentils…

 - Carbohydrates: Brown Rice, Pasta, Quinoa, Sweet Potato, Corn Tortillas, Oats…